Home-jane-trowbridge

 The county's finest

-The Office of High Sheriff is apolitical and as such the High Sheriff is in a unique position to be able to bring people together within the county and to support the enormous contribution made by the emergency services, the armed forces, local authorities, church and faith groups and the voluntary community.
+The fact that the office of High Sheriff is apolitical and voluntary and has no charge on the public purse places me in a unique position.
+I am able to devote my time to bringing people together in the county and to support the enormous contribution made by the emergency services, local authorities, church and faith groups and the voluntary community.

 We can support you